dave-shawley/glinda/README.rst

 exercised locally so that you can easily test edge cases such as correct handling of status codes, custom headers, or malformed bodies without resorting to deep mocking.

-That is a sample of what this library aims to provide.
-It starts with being able to develop Tornado applications and test them quickly, easily, and as completely as possible.
-Let's do some of that, shall we?

 Where?
 ------